-El Reloj (the clock) card game manufactured by Imprenta Lecaros, Lima, Peru, c.1920
+El Reloj (the clock) card game by Imprenta Lecaros, Lima, Peru

 The One of Red suits and the box have the ‘Estanco de Fósforos y Naipes’ stamp from the Caja de Depósitos y Consignas (shown left), which would have preceded the Estanco de Naipes, which was established in 1924.
 Thus at this time card games as well as ordinary playing cards were subjected to some form of tax.
 No other examples of this tax stamp have been seen to date.